GarrettGrey/monte-carlo/README.md

 Tested on Carbonate, one of Indiana University's supercomputer clusters.
 Not sure if the following statement is required in this context but I'll put it here anyway:
 This research was supported in part by Lilly Endowment, Inc., through its support for the Indiana University Pervasive Technology Institute.

+The .ipynb file contains the code I wrote for my Scientific Computing class and adapted into this project.

 *results may vary, for best results increment to your desired value by a resonably small value, like from 1,000 to 500,000 in increments of 1,000.